Employment and Support Allowance Types: Contributory and Income-Related

 Couple with Support Component £74.70

-You can find out how much ESA you may be able to get according to your individual circumstances by using the DWP's Benefits Adviser.
+You can find out how much ESA you may be able to get according to your individual circumstances by using an independent benefits calculator.